 SCA is exposed to a number of risks that could exert a greater or lesser material impact on the Group.
 These risks are generally defined as factors that impact SCA’s ability to achieve established targets for the Group.
 This applies to both financial targets and targets in other areas.

-The description in this section pertains to the structure that the SCA Group had at year-end 2012, meaning that it excludes the divested Packaging business area (excluding the two kraftliner mills in Sweden).
+The description in this section relates to the structure that the SCA Group had at year-end 2016.

 SCA’s structure and value chain